SixArm/rust-101/topics/crates/clap-crate-for-command-line-arg-parsing.md

 In this example, we define a CLI for a program that takes two optional arguments: `--input` and `--verbose`.
 We use the `clap::command!` macro to define each argument, specifying a help message, a short name, a long names, an an action such as `clap::ArgAction::Set` or `clas::ArgAction::Count`.

 We then use the `get_matches()` method to parse the command-line arguments and return a matches struct.
 We can use this struct to retrieve the values of the `--input` and `--verbose` arguments (if provided).

-CLAP offers a variety of syntaxes, such as the macro syntax as above, as well as a `Derive` syntax that can automatically configure many CLAP options, and a builder syntex.

-Overall, the CLAP crate provides a powerful and flexible way to parse command-line arguments in Rust, making it easy to build robust and user-friendly command-line interfaces for your Rust programs.